pinkwerks/camflex/README.md

 Special thanks to [Andy Davis](https://imag4media.com/) for collecting, organizing, and supplying the initial data that inspired me to try this.

 ### Working with the data submodule (assuming you have permission)
-After cloning this repo you can get the camflex-data submodule like this:
+After cloning this repo, you can get the camflex-data submodule like this:

 `git submodule update --init --recursive`